Airplane Grounding Tests Boeing's Influence In Washington

 "This responsibility, it belongs to the FAA to put safety ahead of airline profits," Blumenthal told All Things Considered on Tuesday.
 "This kind of disregard of responsibility undermines people's trust in institutions as a whole — particularly in the federal consumer protection agencies."

-Boeing said in a statement on Wednesday that it continues to have "full confidence" in the safety of the 737 Max, but supports the temporary grounding, "out of an abundance of caution and in order to reassure the flying public."
+Boeing said in a statement on Wednesday that it continues to have "full confidence" in the safety of the 737 Max but supports the temporary grounding "out of an abundance of caution and in order to reassure the flying public."

 "Safety is a core value at Boeing for as long as we have been building airplanes; and it always will be," the company added.